Jadakiss Drops ‘Kiss Tha Game Goodbye’ Album: Today in Hip-Hop

 Kiss Tha Game Goodbye spawned three singles; “Put Ya Hands Up,” the Pharrell-assisted “Knock Yourself Out” and “We Gonna Make It” with Styles P. The other star-studded guest spots came from Nas, Snoop Dogg and DMX.
 Dude even got Nate Dogg to sing the hook of “Kiss Is Spittin’,” which flipped the iconic Michael McDonald sample heard on “Regulate.”

 The album initially received mixed reviews, but Jada would go on to establish a viable career with 2004’s Kiss Of Death and ‘09’s The Last Kiss.
-He later released digital mixtapes in 2011 and 2012 to hype his fourth album, Top 5, Dead Or Alive.
-We’ve been waiting on that project for a minute now, but today we’ll gladly throw back to where it all started with Kiss Tha Game Goodbye.—Steven Goldstein
+He later released digital mixtapes in 2011 and 2012 to hype his fourth album, Top 5, Dead Or Alive Kiss and the LOX even reunited last year under Roc Nation to drop Filthy America… It’s Beautiful, their first LP in 16 years. —Steven Goldstein

 See Photos of Jadakiss' Different Looks Over the Years